Twitter

 Work experience

 This may be the last thing mentioned but it is arguably the most important part of life in sixth form.
 Not only do employment opportunities come from work experience but so do employability and life skills.
-Our aim is to have every student accessing work experience on a weekly basis.
+We are in regular contact with local employers to try to expand work experience opportunities for our students.

 Careers Provider Access Policy – 2022_2023